metalcycling/openstructure/modules/doc/actions.rst

                           filepath if not given.
     -mb MODEL_BIOUNIT, --model-biounit MODEL_BIOUNIT
                           Only has an effect if model is in mmcif format.
-By default, the assymetric unit (AU) is used for scoring.
+By default, the asymmetric unit (AU) is used for scoring.
                           If there are biounits defined in the mmcif file, you can specify the (0-based) index of the one which should be used.
     -rb REFERENCE_BIOUNIT, --reference-biounit REFERENCE_BIOUNIT
                           Only has an effect if reference is in mmcif format.
-By default, the assymetric unit (AU) is used for scoring.
+By default, the asymmetric unit (AU) is used for scoring.
                           If there are biounits defined in the mmcif file, you can specify the (0-based) index of the one which should be used.